-All debtors fulfilling this condition at the beginning of period t constitute the static pool for t.
-At the end of the foreseen 12-month period, the realised default rate for the static pool of debtors at time t is computed.
-On an annual basis, the rating system provider has to agree to submit to the Eurosystem the number of eligible debtors contained in the static pool at time t and the number of those debtors in the static pool (t) that defaulted in the subsequent 12-month period.
+All debtors fulfilling one of these conditions at the beginning of period t constitute the corresponding static pool at time t.
+At the end of the foreseen 12-month period, the realised default rate for the static pools of debtors at time t is computed.
+On an annual basis, the rating system provider has to agree to submit to the Eurosystem the number of eligible debtors contained in the static pools at time t and the number of those debtors in the static pool (t) that defaulted in the subsequent 12-month period.

-The realised default rate of the static pool of a credit assessment system recorded over a one-year horizon serves as input to the ECAF performance monitoring process comprises an annual rule and a multi-period assessment.
+The realised default rate of the static pool of a credit assessment system recorded over a 1-year horizon serves as input to the ECAF performance monitoring process which comprises an annual rule and a multi-period assessment.
 In case of a significant deviation between the observed default rate of the static pool and the credit quality threshold over an annual and/or a multi-annual period, the Eurosystem consults the rating system provider to analyse the reasons for that deviation.
 This procedure may result in a correction of the credit quality threshold applicable to the system in question.